Knowing how to choose the right flight school will allow you to reach your aviation goal sooner and save you a lot of money in the long run.

 And other characters from various hangars do not have any motive for lying to you about anything.

-They will tell you al the truth and they will say you things which you exactly need to know.
+They will tell you all the truth, and they will tell you things which you exactly need to know.

 If the flight school has inadequate safety records, the people from different hangars will say you with any hesitation.